 That is by far the most frequent question people have when they learn that I’m planning to swim 27km in the ocean this June.

 Short answer: no, I’m not crazy.
 Or at least not more so than anyone who has done an Ironman for no good reason other than to say they did it.
-In the end, a 27km swim is about nine hours, about same as a good Ironman.
+In the end, a 27km swim takes about the same time as an Ironman.

 This is another very frequent question.
 No short answer – there are multiple reasons.
 First, I do it to bring attention to my fundraiser for the Red Cross (see more at I Swim – You Donate fundraiser or in my post from May 22 2017).
 Of course, going out for a regular swim does not catch people’s attention or gets them to part with their money even if it is for a good cause such as Red Cross’ Emergency Relief projects… but 10, 15!
 27km?
 In the ocean!?
 Yes, that is more impressive, and I am grateful to have raised almost 1,500 EUR to date (all of it goes directly to the Red Cross).